wilsonmdrs/address-finder/README.md

 # Address Finder Application

 This project was developed whith React to provide a solution where a company needed to allows the employee to find the addresses of customers based on their postcodes.
-Multiple addresses can be searched, so it would be nice if the application could add the history of the last 3 in the page.
-Finally, alongside the address, we need to display the distance in a straight line, from the customer location to London Heathrow airport (lat/long: 51.4700223,-0.4542955) this should be displayed in both kilometers and miles.
+Multiple addresses can be searched, so it was added the history of the last 3 in the page.
+Finally, alongside the address, was displayed the distance in a straight line, from the customer location to London Heathrow airport (lat/long: 51.4700223,-0.4542955) in both kilometers and miles.

 ### Programing Features applyied:
 * useState Hook